Train hauling corn syrup derails in Arizona; no injuries - KESQ

 Kent did not immediately return messages from The Associated Press on Thursday morning.

-The derailment comes amid heightened attention to rail safety nationwide following a fiery derailment last month in Ohio.
+The derailment comes amid heightened attention to rail safety nationwide following a fiery derailment last month in Ohio and a string of derailments since then that have been grabbing headlines, including ones in Michigan, Alabama and other states.

 In Arizona, Mortensen had earlier said the train was carrying hazardous materials.
 The derailment occurred near milepost 9 of Interstate 40, Mortensen said, which is a rural, non-residential area about 20 miles (32 kilometers) north of Lake Havasu City.